A Green's function proof of the Positive Mass Theorem: A monotonic quantity for the Green's functions

 Now, we notice that the last summand of the right hand side is always nonnegative, as the scalar curvature of $(M,g)$ is nonnegative by assumption.
 The first two summands also give a nonnegative contribution, by virtue of Gauss-Bonnet Theorem combined with the observation that $\Sigma_t$ is closed and connected for all $t \in (0,+\infty)$.
 It is worth pointing out that when critical points are not present, the connectedness of the level sets of $u$ follows by rather elementary considerations, without any further assumption on the topology of $(M,g)$.
-In fact, by the asymptotic behaviour of $u$ near the pole, one knows on one hand that in that region the level sets must be diffeomorphic to a 2-spheres.
-On the other hand, they remain so for all times, since $\na u$ never vanishes. \end{proof}
+In fact, on one hand, the asymptotic behaviour of $u$ near the pole implies that in this region at least one level set of $u$ is necessarily diffeomorphic to a 2-sphere.
+On the other hand, the same must be true for every level set of $u$, since $\na u$ never vanishes. \end{proof}

-\begin{proof} Let us consider the vector field $X$, defined as
+{\begin{proof} Let us consider the vector field $Y$, defined as